Chris McClellan (American football): Missouri

 McClellan transferred to play for the Missouri Tigers.
 In week four of the 2024 season, McClellan notched a career-high seven tackles in a double-overtime victory versus Vanderbilt.
 He finished his first season with the team in 2024, appearing in all 13 games, with nine starts, totaling 39 tackles with six being for a loss, two and a half sacks, two pass deflections, and a forced fumble.
-Heading into the 2025 season, he projects to a be a NFL draft prospect.
+Heading into the 2025 season, he was projected to a be an NFL draft prospect.

+On December 1, 2025, McClellan was named SEC Defensive Lineman of the Week after his career-high two sack performance in a win against Arkansas in the final week of the 2025 regular season.

+Professional career

+McClellan was selected by the Green Bay Packers in the third round with the 77th overall pick of the 2026 NFL draft.
+He was signed on May 1, 2026.